-- (v) Subsequent to March 31, 2018, the Company announced it has reached a deal to pay a supplier for previous drilling work completed in Chile on the Company's behalf.
-The Company will pay the drilling company \$220,000 in cash and issue 750,000 shares to repay a payable of approximately \$370,000.
-The Company will also pay the drilling company's estimated VAT obligation on certain unbilled work and certain related fees, anticipated to be no more than \$13,000.
-This arrangement remains subject to TSXV approval. - (vi) Subsequent to March 31, 2018, the Company announced that Mick Sharry has been appointed to the board of directors and as the President and Chief Operating Officer of the Company.
+- (iv) During the nine months ended September 30, 2018, the Company announced it reached a deal to pay a supplier for previous drilling work completed in Chile on the Company's behalf.
+The Company agreed to pay the drilling company \$220,000 in cash and issue 750,000 shares (issued) to repay a payable of approximately \$370,000. - (v) During the nine months ended September 30, 2018, the Company announced that Mick Sharry has been appointed to the board of directors and as the President and Chief Operating Officer of the Company.
 Mick has over twenty years experience in Australia, South East and Central Asia, South America and the Caribbean.
 He has also been involved in detailed project reviews in Europe, Africa and North America.
 He is an Explorationist with strong technical, management, commercial, interpersonal, stakeholder relations and safety management skills.
 Roles include effectively managing in excess of 130 staff from nine nations where he has proposed and managed annual budgets up to US\$16M.
-See May 22, 2018 press release. - (vii) On May 18, 2018, the Company completed the share consolidation of its issued and outstanding common shares on the basis of one post-consolidation common share for every four pre-consolidation common shares.
-All applicable references to the number of shares, warrants and options, strike price and per share information has been restated to reflect the effect of the share consolidation, unless otherwise noted.
+See May 22, 2018 press release. - (vi) On May 18, 2018, the Company completed the share consolidation of its issued and outstanding common shares on the basis of one post-consolidation common share for every four pre-consolidation common shares.
+All applicable references to the number of shares, warrants and options, strike price and per share information has been restated to reflect the effect of the share consolidation, unless otherwise noted. - (vii) During the nine months ended September 30, 2018, the Company completed a private placement of 9,763,250 common share units at \$0.12 per common share unit and 2,905,000 flow-through units at \$0.16 per flow-though unit for aggregate gross proceeds of \$1,636,390.
+Each common share unit consisted of one common share and one common share purchase warrant.
+Each flow-though unit consisted of one flow-through common share and one common share purchase warrant.
+Each warrant is exercisable at \$0.18 for 5 years from closing.